Part 3 - Professional Services

 American Physical Therapy Association (APTA) www.apta.org

-American Speech and Hearing Association (ASHA) http://www.asha.org/
+American Speech - Language - Hearing Association (ASHA) http://www.asha.org/

 - Policy.
 All IHS staff involved in the delivery of PRS must follow the guidance established in this chapter and adhere to applicable national professional association standards of practice and code of ethics.
 Staff will provide services that are safe, effective, timely, efficient, equitable, patient-centered, and fulfill a vision of rehabilitation that facilitates the adoption of healthy lifestyles to prevent disease and disability.